alinz07/challenge-2-portfolio/README.md

 * The wood photo was taken from https://pixabay.com/photos/wood-texture-woodenplank-2822120/
 * The Run Buddy image was provided by UW Extended-Campus full stack coding bootcamp.

-create resume page and add resume. pseudo class hover and link my work projects
+add media queries and pseudo class hover and link my work projects